Last Updated on February 9, 2023 by Lori Geurin

 We teach our kids how to deal with disappointment and roll with the punches.
 But when things don’t turn out how we’d hoped do we take our own advice?
 (Talking to myself too)

-Here are some tips that can help you cope when things don’t go the way you’d hoped.
+Here are some tips to help you cope when things don’t go as you’d hoped.

 - See the big picture.
 Consider that people are unique and have differing perspectives and opinions.
 Keep an open mind and allow them to have space.
 Don’t try to control others.

 - Don’t expect perfection.
 People are not perfect, so don’t expect them to be.
 When you are flexible with others and don’t get uptight about your schedule, it takes the pressure off and encourages a more relaxed vibe and atmosphere.

 - Move forward.
 Accept that disappointment and frustration are part of life.
-But they are also opportunities for growth.
+But they are also growth opportunities.
 Learn to accept things you cannot change and address the aspects you can.

 - Write a blog post about it.
 Do you see what I did there?
 Or, write about it in a journal.

 Disappointment is a part of life.
-Whether you want a swimming pool and get a dirt road or you’re dealing with something bigger and more life-changing, learning to deal with life’s frustrations is essential.
+Whether you want a swimming pool and get a dirt road, or dealing with something bigger and more life-changing, learning to deal with life’s frustrations is essential.
 Practicing the tips I shared above will help build resilience and strength through life’s struggles.